-- e.
-Monitoring the effects of smolt monitoring and research projects on fish condition and transportation activities and reporting impacts, including numbers of fish handled for research purposes and the disposition of those fish, to the Project Biologist; - f.
-Participating in gatewell dipping as required to monitor fish condition; - g.
-Preparing weekly reports summarizing fish numbers and transport activities, and; - h.
+- a.
+Reviewing or conducting handling, inspection, and recording of data from fish sampled at the collection facility. - b.
+Evaluating and recording fish condition and recommending operational changes or inspection of facilities if fish condition indicates a problem. - c.
+Providing hand counts of sampled fish, assisting the Project Biologist in adjusting electronic fish counts, checking hourly and daily fish counts for accuracy, and coordinating facility counts with PSMFC SMP counts where appropriate. - d.
+Conducting quality control inspections of collection facilities and transport equipment including visits to other collection facilities when work schedules allow. - e.
+Monitoring the effects of smolt monitoring and research projects on fish condition and transportation activities and reporting impacts, including numbers of fish handled for research purposes and the disposition of those fish, to the Project Biologist. - f.
+Participating in gatewell dipping as required to monitor fish condition. - g.
+Preparing weekly reports summarizing fish numbers and transport activities. - h.
 Preparing accurate text and tabular data in correct format for project annual reports.